UPDATE: Good news to usher in the Year of the Monkey in China:

 Deep in the remote forests of southwestern China lives the rare and obscure Yunnan golden (or snub-nosed) monkey.
 Their human-like features have made them the subject of legends in China.
 But neither their elusiveness nor their human appearance has stopped them from becoming one of the most endangered primates on Earth.

 Habitat loss — including deforestation and the removal of dead trees — and illegal hunting have strained a species already struggling to survive in isolated and fragmented populations.
-There are now fewer than 2,000 Yunnan golden monkeys in the wild.

 The Mysterious Golden Monkey